chinenyem/SkyCastWeather/README.md

 The design is a modern dark design with vibrant charts, images, and serif font.

-The web application is made with angluarjs2(javascript framework), firebase(database, hosting, and authentication), highcharts(historic weather charts), bootstrap, google api(autocomplete search), apixu api(weather information), angulartesting, angularCli(compiling files for production)
+The web application is made with angluarjs2(javascript framework), firebase(database, hosting, and authentication), highcharts(historic weather charts), bootstrap, google api(autocomplete search), apixu api(weather information), angulartesting, angularCli(compiling files for production).

+# Javascript Framework
+AngularJS2

+# Testing

+# Resource Compiling
+AngularCli ng-build

+I did not use DarkSky api because it required I needed SSL cert to make calls to its api.
+I don't have one using my localhost.
+I decided to venture out and find another weeather api!